syncfusion-content/flutter-docs/Flutter/pyramid-chart/getting-started.md

 You can find the complete getting started example from this [`link`](https://www.syncfusion.com/downloads/support/directtrac/general/ze/pyramid_chart_example-1124328856).

->**NOTE**: You can also explore our [Flutter Charts example](https://flutter.syncfusion.com/#/cartesian-charts/chart-types/line/default-line-chart) that shows how to render various chart types as well as how to easily configure with built-in support for creating stunning visual effects.
+>**Note**: You can also explore our [Flutter Charts example](https://flutter.syncfusion.com/#/cartesian-charts/chart-types/line/default-line-chart) that shows how to render various chart types as well as how to easily configure with built-in support for creating stunning visual effects.